4paradigm/OpenMLDB/README.md

 ## Introduction

 FEDB is a NewSQL database optimised for realtime inference and decisioning applications.
-These applications puts real-time features extracted from multiple time windows through a pre-trained model to evaluate new data to support decision making.
+These applications put real-time features extracted from multiple time windows through a pre-trained model to evaluate new data to support decision making.
 Existing in-memory databases cost hundreds or even thousands of milliseconds so they cannot meet the requirements of inference and decisioning applications.

 FEDB use a double-layered skiplist as the core data structure to store all the data in memory and optimize sql compilation to improve the execution performance.